HaotianZhangAI4Science/FragGen/README.md

 python train_data_process.py
 ```

-The detailed argument can be found in the script.
+The detailed argument can be found in the `train_data_process.py`.
 You need to record your data in the index file first!
 I provide my preprocessed data and the raw materials in Zenodo!
-Hope you could benefit from it.
+Hope you can benefit from it.

 ### (Optional) Making surface data on your own.